atlassian-labs/ghe-for-jira/ghe-jira-connector/README.md

 ```

 ## Local development
-- `cd static && npm start`.
+- `cd client && npm start`.
 This will start the webpack dev server on port 8080.
 - From within the root directory, run `forge tunnel`.
 This will allow you to see local changes in the app.

-If you make changes to the manifest.yml file e.g. update the title value for `jira:adminPage:`, you will need to run `npm run build` from within the static directory to see these changes take affect.
+If you make changes to the manifest.yml file e.g. update the title value for `jira:adminPage:`, you will need to run `npm run build` from within the client directory to see these changes take affect.

 ### Notes
 - Use the `forge deploy` command when you want to persist code changes.